-- 1. The ex aequo proposals will be prioritised according to the scores they have been awarded for the award criterion 'Relevance'.
+- (iii)The ex aequo proposals will be prioritised according to the scores they have been awarded for the award criterion 'Relevance'.
 When these scores are equal, priority will be based on their scores for the criterion 'Impact'.
-When these scores are equal, priority will be based on their scores for the criterion 'Ouality'. - 2.
-If this does not allow to determine the priority, a further prioritisation can be done by considering the overall project portfolio and the creation of positive synergies between projects, or other factors related to the objectives of the call.
+When these scores are equal, priority will be based on their scores for the criterion 'Quality'.
+When these scores are equal, priority will be based on their scores for the criterion 'Cost effectiveness & efficiency'. - (iv)If this does not allow to determine the priority, a further prioritisation can be done by considering the overall project portfolio and the creation of positive synergies between projects, or other factors related to the objectives of the call.
 These factors will be documented in the panel report.